Best Cheap Health Insurance in Alaska (2025)

 Gold plans pay for about 80% of your medical care.

 Gold plans are the highest plan tier offered in Alaska, which means they pay the highest portion of your medical bills.
 This lets you pay less when you go to the doctor.
-Because Gold plans are usually cheaper than Silver plans in Alaska, they're a good option for most people with moderate to high medical care needs.
+Because Gold plans usually have more affordable quotes than Silver plans in Alaska, they're a good option for most people with moderate to high medical care needs.

 Silver plans: Best if you have a lower income